-Substance Summary of Responses Average rating of Necessity (from 1 to 5, with 1 being "unnecessary" and 5 being "critical /would leave organic without it") Copper sulfate for 8 Responses received from certified organic operations that produce a variety of aquatic rice including long grain, short grain, 5 as an algicide and medium grain, colored rice, aromatic rice, and other specialty/premium varieties; white, brown, basmati, jasmine, etc. Copper sulfate is necessary for aquatic rice production because: Copper Sulfate control algae blooms which stunt young rice plants reducing yield.
+Substance Summary of Responses Average rating of Necessity (from 1 to 5, with 1 being "unnecessary" and 5 being "critical (would have erroric without it") Copper sulfate for aquatic rice production as an algicide and tadpole shrimp control.
+One application per field during any 24- month period.
+Application rates are limited to those which do not increase baseline soil test values for copper over a time frame agreed upon by the producer and accredited certifying agent. §205.601(a)(3) & (e)(4) 8 Responses received from certified organic operations that produce a variety of aquatic rice including long grain, short grain, medium grain, colored rice, aromatic rice, and other specialty/premium varieties; white, brown, basmati, jasmine, etc. Copper sulfate is necessary for aquatic rice production because: Copper Sulfate control algae blooms which stunt young rice plants reducing yield.
 Copper Sulfate controls tadpool shrimp which dislodge, eat and strip up muddy water blocking sunlight to seedling rice reducing yields.
 Algae control because higher organic soils that crate problems in organic rice production Copper sulfate, as a bordeaux mix component, is one of a very limited selection of tools available to organic rice growers in California to combat several serious threats to plant health and overall production in California organic rice production systems.
 Copper sulfate provides protection from three problems: disease, tadpole shrimp, and algae.
 These three problems are common, but they don't always need to be treated with copper sulfate timing is everything.
 An organic rice farmer needs to watch newly seeded fields very carefully.
-If the newly seeded rice field can get established quickly these three problems can emerge, but not need copper sulfate.
 If the newly seeded rice struggles and is slow to grow, the field will likely need the protection provided by copper sulfate.
 Helps with scum control on organic rice.
 Scum usually comes at a critical time during deep water grass control Without this product there could be substantial losses in yields and death to rice in certain areas of our fields.
 We apply typically once a year during deep water grass control at 10-15lbs to the acre.
 Some fields we might not get an application but in organic rice it is a critical and tool in our toolbox.
 Necessary to control tadpole shrimp.
+Necessary to control scum It is the only material that controls tadpole shrimp during rice seedling "unnecessary" and 5 being "critical /would leave organic without it") 5 (critical, would leave organic without it) application but in organic rice it is a critical and tool in our toolbox.
+Necessary to control tadpole shrimp.
 Necessary to control scum It is the only material that controls tadpole shrimp during rice seedling.
-Primarily as an aligicide and shrimp population control.
-They lay eggs on the stems of rice stems and the larva bo (critical, would leave organic without it)